hei-synd-iiot/golang/docs/index.md

 3. Logical operators like `&&` and `||` are often useful in conditions.
 4. A statement can precede conditionals; any variables declared in this statement are available in the current and all subsequent branches.

+??? output "Program output"
+    ```
+    7 is odd
+    8 is divisible by 4
+    either 8 or 7 are even
+    9 has 1 digit
+    ```

+??? important "Go requires braces around the body of the `if` and `else` blocks."
+    In Go, the body of the `if` and `else` blocks must be enclosed in braces `{}`.
+This is a syntactic requirement in Go to ensure that the code is well-structured and readable.
+    The use of braces also helps prevent common errors related to block scoping and conditional logic.
+However the `()` brackets around the condition are optional.

 ??? important "Go has no ternary if"
     Go does not have a ternary `if`, so you’ll need to use a full `if` statement even for basic conditions.

-??? tip "You don’t need parentheses around conditions in Go"
-    Parentheses are not required around conditions in Go, but braces are always required.
+This is a deliberate design choice in Go to promote code readability and maintainability by avoiding complex and nested ternary expressions.
+If you really need a ternary operator, you can use a map to simulate it:

+    ```go
+    value := map[bool]int{true: 1, false: 0}[condition]
+    ```

+    In the example code above, the `value` variable will be assigned the value `1` if the `condition` is `true`, and `0` if the `condition` is `false`.

 ### Switch